 LuxCoreRender features various render algorithms.
 Depending on the kind of scene and whether you’re rendering a single image or an animation, choosing the right algorithm can speed up rendering significantly.
-For simple scenes and exteriors path tracing is usually the most efficient method.
-Bidirectional path tracing combined with Metropolis sampling gives excellent results for interiors and other scenes with complex lighting.
+In simple scenes and exteriors, path tracing is usually sufficient.
+For interiors or caustic rendering, it can be augmented by additional light tracing and various caching systems.
+There are caches to accelerate the rendering of indirect light, caustics, environment light and scenes with many light sources.
+Furthermore, bidirectional path tracing combined with Metropolis sampling can be used to render the most complex lighting scenarios efficiently.

 Materials & Textures

 LuxCoreRender features a variety of material types.
-Apart from generic materials such as matte and glossy, physically accurate representations of metal, glass, and car paint are present.
-Complex properties such as absorption and thin film coating are available.
+Apart from generic materials such as matte, glossy or the Disney principled shader, physically accurate representations of metal, glass, and car paint are present.
 All materials can be mixed and modified using textures, even recursively.
 LuxCoreRender supports both procedural textures and image textures (in common file formats, but also HDR).
 Most material properties are texturable, and all materials support bump and normal mapping.

 LuxCoreRender includes a powerful volume system capable of physically accurate absorption and scattering.
 Absorption can be defined by RGB values, and scattering supports either single or multiple scattering with user-defined asymmetry.
 The volume system is object-based, using the mesh as the volume bounds.
 This allows simple setup for internal volumetric effects, such as subsurface scattering or volumetric color absorption.
 The system also allows you to define the volume a ray exits into as it leaves an object.
 This allows for atmospheric scattering effects, and automatic calculation of relative index of refraction.
 Additionally, a priority can be assigned to a volume so it replaces volumes with lower priority when volumes overlap.